• 0

 How to take measurements – free tutorial

-All measurements are listed in centimeters.
-If you work with an inch ruler, use the centimeters to inches conversion table Measurements conversion
+All measurements are given in centimeters.
+If you work with an inch ruler, use the centimeters-to-inches conversion table Measurements conversion.

 To contents ▴